RITlug/ritlug.github.io/README.md

 ### Header Height
 The default header in Material Design Lite is too large on desktop so we've shrank it.
-If you replace the CSS file or otherwise want to change the header height, do the following:
+If you want to change the header height, do the following:

-1. Open `css/material-brown-orange.css` (adjust as necessary if using a different color scheme)
+1. Open `css/styles.css`
-2. Search for `.mdl-layout__header-row`.
-It should be the second result.
+2. Search for `.mdl-demo .mdl-layout__header-row {`.
 3. Find and change the height.
 Default is 64px.
-We're currently using 32px.
+We're currently using 25px.

 ### Make header links open pages
 The default Javascript in MDL <1.0.6 expects the links at the top of the page